dat320-2019/course-info/lab-submission.md

     6. `git status` (check that changes have been committed.)

 6. You may iterate over the steps in Step 5 many times.
-But eventually, you will want to push you changes to GitHub with the following command:
+But eventually, you will want to push your changes to GitHub with the following command:

    ```console
    git push